 Products to remove algae

-There are some products that you can add to your tank’s water to prevent or reduce algae from forming.
-The product blocks the entry of sunlight into the aquarium.
+You can also buy algae remover that you add to your tank’s water to prevent or reduce algae from forming.
+Algae remover blocks the entry of sunlight into the aquarium.
 Sunlight is a necessary component for green algae’s growth and survival.
 There are also solutions that can be added to the water.
 In tiny doses, they should not harm your fish or other plants, but will kill off algae.
 If you intend to add a chemical solution to your tank water, first make sure that it’s safe for your specific aquatic life.
 Read the directions carefully, as too much of a chemical solution can be detrimental to your aquatic life.